Thermally Robust Cooperative Function in Mechanical Networks: Tuning Cooperative Function via bidirectional allostery

-We generate an ensemble of three-dimensional disordered central-force spring networks, and train them at zero temperature to achieve the desired functionality.
+We generate an ensemble of three-dimensional disordered central-force spring networks, and tune them at zero temperature to achieve the desired functionality \cite{Kim_physical_learning_2026}.
+It is now generally accepted that in allosteric regulation, ligand binding changes the energy landscape of the protein \cite{Gunasekaran2004,Smock2009}, altering the structure or dynamics at a distant site.
+In our model, binding is represented by the addition of a pre-stressed spring at the source site, causing the system to favor a new equilibrium configuration.
+In this simple mechanical model, strain represents the conformation coordinate.
 We define allosteric functionality of magnitude $\Delta$ as a strain $\varepsilon_t=\varepsilon_s \Delta$ at a target site in response to a strain $\varepsilon_s$ at a source site~\cite{Rocks2017Designing, Rocks2019Limits}.
+Under this definition, $\Delta$ represents a partial conformation change in the unoccupied binding site towards the bound conformation \cite{Kern2003}.
+As will be discussed later, thermal fluctuations allow the network to transition between the unbound and bound conformations, consistent with the ensemble view of proteins \cite{Motlagh2014}.

-To obtain \textit{cooperative} functionality, we require allosteric functionality of magnitude $\Delta$ at target site B in response to strain applied at source site A and simultaneously allosteric functionality of the same magnitude $\Delta$ at A in response to strain applied at B.
+To increase \textit{cooperative} function, we tune for bidirectional allostery, where we require allosteric functionality of magnitude $\Delta$ at target site B in response to strain applied at source site A and simultaneously allosteric functionality of the same magnitude $\Delta$ at A in response to strain applied at B.

 We construct over 100 three-dimensional networks from the contact network of randomly generated packings of 128 bi-disperse soft spheres (radius ratio of 0.8 between the large and small spheres, with each sphere having an equal probability of being large or small).
-The spheres are enclosed in a soft external shell and compacted to a mean contact number of $z = 7.4\pm 0.2$ by shrinking the shell in a damped molecular dynamics simulation.
-Nodes are placed at the center of each sphere, and unstretched springs connect nodes of overlapping spheres.
+The spheres are enclosed in a soft external shell bounded by the unit cube and compacted to a mean contact number of $z = 7.4\pm 0.2$ by shrinking the shell in a damped molecular dynamics simulation.
+Nodes of mass $m=1$ are placed at the center of each sphere, with average center--center distance of $ l_0 =0.086$.
+The unstretched spring stiffnesses are initialized to $k_0 = 10^{-2} k_{\text{max}}$, where the maximum stiffness is defined as $k_{\text{max}} = 1$, yielding $k_0 = 0.01$.
 Underconstrained nodes on the surface are removed until the network has no floppy modes \cite{Rocks2017Designing}.
 We randomly select two pairs of neighboring nodes on opposing sides of the surface of the packing to serve as the two ``binding" sites A and B (see Fig. \ref{fig1}A), and following Ref.~\cite{Rocks2017Designing}, remove the edge connecting each of these pairs.